Get Started with SubscriberCheck on iOS

 Before proceeding, be sure to sync your project for these new dependencies to be installed.

-Import tru.ID (IDlayr) SDK
+Import IDlayr SDK

-import TruSDK
+import IDlayrKit

-Define an instance of the tru.ID (IDlayr) SDK:
+Define an instance of the IDlayr SDK:

 Reachability